webtactics/thirdavenue.com.au/testimonials/Fairfax-Media.md

 We have also engaged Third Avenue to conduct PR management training and preparation, including media training and key messaging skills.

-I highly recommend the Third Avenue team.<span class="rightfloat">{% include "components/global/quote-right.html" %}</span>
+I highly recommend the Third Avenue team.